What do the Plot Point icons mean?

 1. The Hook: This is the opening of the story.
 The Hook’s objective is to grab your audience’s attention so that they stick with your story.

-2. The Ask: This is the moment the main character runs into the central conflict within the story.
-The Ask is the first part of the Core Question.
+2. The Conflict: This is the moment the main character runs into the central conflict within the story.
+The Conflict is the first part of the Core Question.

-3. The Acceptance: The moment the main character chooses to try and overcome the central conflict.
-The Ask, in combination with the Acceptance, creates the Core Question for the audience.
+3. The Initiation: The moment the main character chooses to try and overcome the central conflict.
+The Conflict, in combination with the Acceptance, creates the Core Question for the audience.

-4. The Journey: The events or steps that take place as the character attempts to overcome the conflict (Ask).
+4. The Journey: The events or steps that take place as the character attempts to overcome the conflict.
 The journey builds emotional anticipation for the audience.

-5. The Answer: The resolution to the central conflict that the main character is attempting to overcome.
+5. The Resolution: The resolution to the central conflict that the main character is attempting to overcome.
 This is the last part of the Core Question and the emotional crescendo of the story.

 6. The Jab: This is the closing of the story.
 The Jab is the opportunity to leave the audience with the action you'd like them to take.